davidhme/edd-drip/readme.txt

 3. Go to Downloads -> Settings -> Extensions -> Drip Settings and enter your "Drip API Key" and "Drip Account ID".

 == Changelog ==

+= 1.3 =

+* Changed behavoir of "Abandoned" - event.
+"Abandoned Cart" will be triggered if the payment status is pending for at least 30 minutes.

 = 1.2.0.2 =